-Lavender is beloved for its appealing scent and calming effects, and it’s also thought to hold a range of medicinal properties based on traditional use.
+Lavender is beloved for its appealing scent and calming effects.

 For centuries, lavender has been used in perfumery, cosmetics and in herbal remedies.

 Lavender oil is thought to have a range of benefits including calming the body and mind and helping to promote better sleep.1

 How is lavender oil made?

 Originally hailing from the Mediterranean, lavender is now grown across the world wherever there is sunshine, rain, and well-drained soil.2

 Lavender’s unmistakable scent comes from the vibrant violet-coloured flowers which grow in small clusters at the top of its stalks.

 The fragrant oil is extracted from these clusters through a process of distillation.